 Lack of an Engaged Community of Automation Developers.
-Many existing automation vendors have neither opened their platforms nor invested the time and resources required to cultivate a vibrant ecosystem of automation developers that freely exchange innovations and best practices.
+Many existing automation vendors do not have open platforms and have not invested the time and resources required to cultivate a vibrant ecosystem of automation developers that freely exchange innovations and best practices.